hshindo/DoubleArrayTrie.jl/README.md

 Double-array is a fast implementation that realizes a trie data structure.
 Basically, it contains two internal arrays: `base` and `check`.

-Roughly speaking, `base` is an offset for child node indices and `check` is a flag to ensure that the child node exsits in a trie.
+Roughly speaking, `base` is an offset value for child node indices and `check` is a flag to ensure that the child node exsits in a trie.

-More specifically, a double-array must keep the following conditions:
+More specifically, a double-array is constructed as the following conditions hold.
 * child = `base`[parent] + key
 * `check`[child] == parent